Clemson Class, U.S. Destroyers

 2500 nautical miles (4600 km) at 20 knots

-The Clemsons were the second of two major groups of “flush-deck” destroyers build by the United States during World War I. Also known as “four-stackers,” these ships were already obsolescent when they joined the fleet in 1918-1920.
+Also known affectionately as "four-stackers," the Clemsons were built in great numbers, but were already obsolescent when they joined the fleet in 1919-1920.
+By 1942, they could rarely exceed a speed of 30 knots.
 Nevertheless, so desperate were the Allies for destroyers early in the Pacific War that these elderly ships remained a significant part of their destroyer flotillas.
 Many were converted to fast minesweepers and minelayers by removing their torpedo armament to make room for mine warfare equipment.

 Units in the Pacific: